sickozell/SickoCV/README.md

 ![Holder_b](https://github.com/sickozell/SickoCV/assets/80784296/72ed6cb8-7372-4c4d-9670-c5d4de5d1c5b)

 **Track & Hold options**

-- Gate Out instead Trig: sends a HIGH gate on TRG out when the signal is sampled.
-- Gate Inversion: sends a HIGH gate on TRG out when the signal is not sampled.
+- Sample on HIGH Gate: this inverts standard track&hold usage, on LOW gate the signal passes and on HIGH gate the signal is held.
 - Trig on Start: sends a trigger on TRG out when the signal is sampled.
 - Trig on End: sends a trigger on TRG out when the signal stops being sampled.
+- Gate Out instead Trig: sends a HIGH gate on TRG out when the signal is sampled.

 ## parking
 ### Set of unconnected inputs and outputs just to park unused cables